What is Endometriosis and How Can Pelvic Floor PT Help?

 • Decreased fertility

-Role of PT
+The Role of Pelvic Floor PT

 • Manual therapy